The Grand South African Tour

-DAY 1 Johannesburg – Dullstroom – Sabie – Panoramic Route (South African Holiday Package)
+DAY 1 Johannesburg – Dullstroom – Sabie – Panoramic Route (The Grand South African Tour Package)

-Our first day on this South African holiday package takes us from Johannesburg via Middelburg, Dullstroom, and Lydenburg to Pilgrim´s Rest, the early gold mining town turned into a living museum.
+Our first day on the Grand South African tour package takes us from Johannesburg via Middelburg, Dullstroom, and Lydenburg to Pilgrim´s Rest, the early gold mining town turned into a living museum.
 Rich deposits of alluvial gold were found here at the end of the 19th century, hence the existence of the town deep in the mountains.
 Overnight Ligna Lodge.

 DAY 2 Panoramic Route – Private Game Reserve

 We visit Lone Creek Falls and travel via Graskop to marvel at scenic areas such as God’s Window, Bourke’s Luck Potholes, Blyde River Canyon, and some of the spectacular waterfalls in the area.
-Finally, we descend to the Lowveld via Abel Erasmus Pass and the Strijdom Tunnel to arrive at Mohlabetsi in the Balule private game reserve.
+Finally, we descend to the Lowveld via Abel Erasmus Pass and the Strijdom Tunnel.
+Arrive a little later at Mohlabetsi in the Balule private game reserve.
 This afternoon our encounter with Africa’s wildlife begins as we travel on an open vehicle to search for the game.
 Enjoy a great dinner under the stars tonight (weather permitting).
 Overnight Mohlabetsi Safari Lodge.